Last Updated on November 25, 2020 by Janet Frost

 Are you tired of the heat and crush of Phoenix traffic.
 Perhaps you live in Tucson and want an easy day trip north.
 Then you are looking for Gilbert, AZ.
 Gilbert is 25 miles southeast of Phoenix and 90 miles north of Tucson.
 This little farming community was once known as the “Hay Capital of the World”.
-Today, Gilbert residents and visitors are drawn to the local, fresh and authentic experiences of this burgeoning community.
+Today, residents and visitors of Gilbert, Arizona are drawn to the local, fresh and authentic experiences of this burgeoning community.

-Let’s Go learn things about Gilbert, Arizona
+Let’s Go learn 10 Reasons to Visit Gilbert, Arizona

-#1 Small Town Atmosphere in Gilbert
+#1 Small Town Atmosphere in Gilbert AZ

 Gilbert is part of the greater Phoenix metropolitan region.
 The town has grown astronomically in the last 20 years but still offers a small town, homey experience.
-Gilbert proudly ranks in the top 25 safest and best cities to live in the U.S. Unlike some of its suburban neighbors, Gilbert continues to embrace its agricultural roots.
+Gilbert, AZ proudly ranks in the top 25 safest and best cities to live in the U.S. Unlike some of its suburban neighbors, Gilbert continues to embrace its agricultural roots.

 Near the center of Gilbert, AZ is the unique neighborhood of Agritopia.
 This community circles around the 11 acre organic farm owned and preserved by the Johnston family.
 Agritopia was created to not only preserve the farm in a new urban setting, but to create a village.